 The good news is that the very strong case-law in California (which is surrogacy friendly and considered by many to be the strongest law in the country) remains unchanged.
 The current case-law essentially provides that intended parents in an assisted reproduction arrangement, whether or not biologically related to the resulting child, should be declared the legal parent of the resulting child.
 The current legislation in California under the Uniform Parentage Act defines the parent-child relationship as the legal relationship existing between a child and the child’s parents, and it governs proceedings to establish that relationship.
-Existing law provides that a party to an assisted reproduction agreement may bring an action under the Uniform Parentage Act at any time to establish a parent and child relationship consistent with the intent expressed in the agreement.
-Existing law also regulates the practice of surrogacy facilitators in assisted reproduction agreements, including surrogacy agreements.
+Existing surrogate laws provide that a party to an assisted reproduction agreement may bring an action under the Uniform Parentage Act at any time to establish a parent and child relationship consistent with the intent expressed in the agreement.
+Existing surrogacy laws also regulate the practice of surrogacy facilitators in assisted reproduction agreements, including surrogacy agreements.

 In relation to Gestational Surrogacy Agreements, the new law:

 - Requires that intended parents and a surrogate be represented by separate legal counsel.

 - Requires the execution and notarization of an agreement prior to the administration of medications used in assisted reproduction or any embryo transfer procedure.

 - Requires the parties to a gestational surrogacy agreement to attest, under penalty of perjury as to their compliance with these provisions.

 - Provides that an gestational surrogacy agreement executed in accordance with these provisions is presumptively valid.

 In relation to establishing legal parentage between intended parents and the resulting child, the new law: